Harrison25000/Holiday-Share/README.md

 | Coded with a JS (Vanilla/React/Vue/etc..., <b>Undecided</b> ) frontend                                                          |
 | Coded with a Java & C# backend (Testing yet to be explored - Likely JUnit & ( <i>Addition by Luke</i>).
 Use of IDE's included. |
 | Use of Node as a runtime environment (Server side?)                                                                     |

+- React installed (from current location of this README:
+   - npx create-react-app holiday-share
+   - npm install react-router-dom   //(handles the routing) (then if you cd into holiday-share you can run 'npm start' and a webpage should appear.)
+  )